 COVID-19 is anticipated to have a moderate effect on the Heavy and Civil Engineering Construction subdivision.
 Firms in this subdivision do not engage in international trade and derive demand from the domestic market.
 Construction activities are highly labour-intensive, and require input materials, machinery and equipment.
 Consequently, any disruption in the supply chains of required inputs has the potential to negatively affect the subdivision.
 Firms often rely on government funding to undertake projects in this subdivision.
 As a result, diversion of funds towards virus prevention or containment efforts has the potential to negatively affect the subdivision.
 Despite this factor, lower oil prices may assist business viability.
-New Zealand is currently at Alert Level 1.
+Currently, Auckland is at Alert Level 2.5 and the rest of New Zealand is at Alert Level 2.
 However, many businesses in this sector are essential and have been able to operate through all Alert Levels.
 The 2020 Budget has allocated \$3 billion for spending on infrastructure.
 These funds are projected to help boost employment in the Heavy and Civil Engineering Construction industry.